Our chief administrator, Elaine Guthrie, explains the application requirements and steps.

 - Sign student agreement form.

-Note: Students from Egypt, Ethiopia and Nepal are required to learn the Transcendental Meditation technique in their home countries before final acceptance is granted.
+Note: Students from Algeria, Benin, Egypt, Ethiopia, Ghana, Guinea, Ivory Coast, Mozambique, Nepal, Rwanda, Togo, Uganda, and Zimbabwe are required to learn the Transcendental Meditation technique in their home countries before final acceptance is granted.

 Phase 5: I-20 & visa status